-What should I expect after my operation?
+What should I expect after my operations?

-- After your operation you will be kept in the theatre recovery room before being taken back to the ward. - A nurse will check your pulse, blood pressure, breathing rate and wound regularly. - The nursing staff will also advise you when you can start taking sips of water.
+- After your operation you will be kept in the theatre recovery room before being transferred to the ward. - A nurse will check your pulse, blood pressure, breathing rate and wound regularly. - The nursing staff will also advise you when you can start taking sips of water.
 Anaesthetics can make some people sick.
-If you feel sick we advise you not to drink until this feeling has passed.
-The nursing staff may offer you an injection to help this sick feeling go away. - You will have a pad and shield over your operated eye. - You may feel as if there is something in your eye while the plaque is in place.
+If you feel sick we advise you not to drink until this feeling has passed. - The nursing staff may offer an injection to help this sick feeling go away. - You will have a pad over the operated eye. - After your first operation, you may feel as if there is something in your eye while the plaque is in place.
 You may feel some slight discomfort.
-You will be offered pain-relieving medications if needed. - While the plaque is in place, you will need to stay in your room or near your bed as much as possible.
-This is to limit the amount of radiation that other patients and visitors might be exposed to. - You will be allowed visitors, but they will be asked to sit a few feet away from you.
-Children and pregnant women should not visit while you have the plaque in place. - Ocular radiotherapy does not cause tiredness, hair loss or any generalised side effects.
+You will be offered pain-relieving medications if needed. - While the plaque is in place, you will need to stay in your room or near your bed as much as possible. - This is to limit the amount of radiation that other patients and visitors might be exposed to.
+You will be allowed visitors, but they will be asked to sit a few feet away from you.
+Children and pregnant women should not visit whilst you have the plaque in place. - Ocular radiotherapy does not cause tiredness, hair loss or any generalised side effects.
 The treated eye might be red and possibly swollen for a few days, but this should settle quite quickly once the plaque has been removed.

-Going Home
+Going home